liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. caucus
 1. I've heard grumblings
 1. sorry to bother you; sorry for the inconvenience
-1. you are so full of it
+1. you are so full of it; 你真是满口胡言
 1. poppycock
 1. biological family; adopted family
 1. power source
-1. What are the advantages of the MPP architecture?
+1. What are the advantages of the MPP architecture?; 1.
+High Performance\n1.
+Better Resource Utilization\n1.
+Better Scalability and Flexibility
-1. take them to the curb
+1. take them to the curb; 把他们甩了
 1. there will be action
-1. What are the features of event-driven system?
+1. What are the features of event-driven system?; Events and Event Handlers, Asynchronicity, Loose Coupling, Callbacks, Publish-Subscribe Model, Scalability and Responsiveness.
 1. counter offensive
 1. sweltering heat
 1. what the hell have you been doing over the past ten years?